typefacedesign/document-driven-typedesign/UserJourney.md

 	* Hinting
 	* Latin
 	* World Scripts
+* Examples from GL:
+	* fit of typeset text within the brief
+	* key dimensions within the body
+	* stroke thickness range
+	* balance of key strokes and space within and between letters
+	* stroke modulation
+	* in/out stroke recipes
+	* alignments in H and V axis
+	* transitions between letter elements
+	* relating of inner and outer strokes
+	* letter shapes within key patterns
+	* integration of exceptions
-	* More?...
+	* TODO: Add more
 * Chris clicks on a section, e.g. Kern
-* Chris is presented with the first of 14 segments in the Kern section
+* Chris is presented with the first of a set of test document segments, e.g. 14 in in the Kern section

 ### Answering a Segment's Questions